hexalang/Hexa/docs/reference.md

 # State

-Reference is a work in progress:
+The reference is a work in progress:

 - [x] Initial Specification (must cover at least every feature briefly)
 - [ ] Internal Review